Carreau/phd-dissertation/parts/part1.rst

 ===================
 ..
 3

-Listeria  is 1.5 to 5 micrometer cylindrical bacteria that hijack cell polymerisation machinery.
+Listeria is 1.5 to 5 micrometer cylindrical bacteria that enter cells, hijack its actin polymerisation machinery to propel itself and infect neighbourers cells.
 It does so by the recruitment of single protein to its read end : ActA.
 ActA activate the Arp2/3 complex.
 From the recruited Arp2/3 will grow a dense branched and entangle actin network that will for a comet behind the bacteria propelling the bacteria at the speed of actin comet polymerisation.
 Listeria comets are composed of a wide range of protein, it has though been shown :cite:`Loisel1999` that the number of required component can be highly reduced.

 The simpler system that can replicate the listeria motility is the bead motility assay, it consist of a micrometer-sized bead covered with a nucleation promoting factor that will activate Arp2/3 present in solution.
 This NPF can be ActA as in the case of listeria, but one can use other NPF like N-WASp or pVCA as we will do in the rest of this manuscript.
-In the solution is also present G-Actin, and Capping Protein to prevent the polymerisation from happening away from the bead surface as well as the component necessary for actin polymerisation (ATP, Salt...)
+The NPF covered bead is in a solution where G-Actin is present.
+Capping Protein is added to prevent the polymerisation from happening away from the bead surface as well as the component necessary for actin polymerisation (ATP, Salt...)

 Due to the presence of Capping Protein in solution and NPF on the surface of the bead, the polymerisation of actin will happened only on the surface on the